Sustainability of Oysters

 Our family harvests oysters in the nutrient-rich waters along the Louisiana coast.
 The Mississippi River provides a continual flow of fresh water, the Gulf of Mexico provides the salt water with the winds and currents mixing the waters together creating a perfect environment for the reproduction and survival of our oysters.
 During the harvest operation, our boats turn in a circular pattern over the oyster reefs pulling scrapers which are winched onto the deck and dumped onto tables.
 Oysters 3″ and larger, are harvested and the smaller oysters along with any shells are returned to the reef.
 Oysters are essential to the ecology of the Gulf.
 The reefs protect areas of soft marshland from eroding and offer safe havens for other forms of marine life.

-By supporting these efforts, Motivatit is dedicated to ensuring that Louisiana oysters remain a precious natural resource for all to enjoy for many generations to come.
+By supporting the oyster taskforce, Motivatit is dedicated to ensuring that Louisiana oysters remain a precious natural resource for all to enjoy for many generations to come.

 The Christmas Oyster

 This information has been put together to explain the reason oysters turn a pinkish/redish color on rare instances during the year.
 This effect is commonly known as the “Christmas Oyster.”
 Oysters are filter feeders capturing plankton passing through the water column.
 At times they are exposed to a diet of natural algae which changes its liquids color during the digestive process.
 The oyster is perfectly safe to eat and when cooked, the discoloration disappears.
 In any presentation, this effect does not change its texture or flavor, although it certainly has an interesting appearance.

 Another concerning fact is that the pinkish/redish color gradually shows up after the oysters are harvested, processed, and often times shipped out.
 Our Quality Control team regularly checks for any indication of this concern prior to all shipments and our Farm Manager makes every attempt to avoid harvesting oysters that may be experiencing this condition.